ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.2.3 - Bugfix

+- BUGFIX: The API documentation explicitly states that you can only use the objects returned by the .create() function to get the new objects ID.
+You cannot trust the returned objects to reflect the actual objects in the Autotask database.
+To work around this any 'New-' function will get all resulting objects by Id to make sure the returned objects are up to date.
+But not all objects support queries.
+Now 'New-' functions will only try to 'Get-' if the entity supports .query()

 ## Version 1.6.2.2 - Bugfix

 - BUGFIX: Set- and New- functions did not update DATE values correctly when using parameters